xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

 3. **Chat**
     - **Purpose**: Manages chat data and sends user a notification on new message.
+    - **Rationale**: Chat is defined as its own component, as chat is a specific feature of our app.
+Separating this from User or Post component aligns with Single Responsibility Principle

     - **Interfaces**:
         1. `public static void sendMessage (String senderUserID, String receiverUserID String message)`